zuozhenggh/learning-library/oci-library/L100-LAB/Identity_Access_Management/IAM_HOL.md

    c) In the **New User** dialog box, enter the following:

       - **Name:** Enter a unique name or email address for the new user.
-I recommend using a personal email address to which you have access (Gmail, Yahoo, etc) For Example: yourname@domain.com
+I recommend using a personal email address to which you have access (GMail, Yahoo, etc).
       _This value is the user's login name for the Console and it must be unique across all other users in your tenancy._
       - **Description:** Enter a description.
-For example, New oci user.
+For example, New `oci user`.

       ![New user form]( img/img008.png)